Teach English in Taiwan: The Vital Information

 How Much Money Will I Make?

-The normal starting wage for an English teacher in Taiwan is NT$600 per hour.
-At the time of writing that was approximately US$20 per hour.
+The normal starting wage for an English teacher in Taiwan is NT$570 per hour.
+At the time of writing that was approximately US$20 per hour, but exchange rates change, so check your favorite online converter.
 Some schools will start teachers at up to NT$700 per hour.
 A very few long-term teachers make in excess of NT$1000 (US$30) per hour.
+Most teachers work at least 20 hours a week and some a few hours more, so your wages can add up to $1500-1700 a month.

 How Much Tax Will I Pay?